 - MANAGE RELUCTANT COWS

 - Sometimes there are cows that resist adapting.
 In this instance, we recommend placing the cow in the stall and preventing her from backing out for a short period until she lays down.
 Once she lays down on the surface, she will generally overcome her reluctance and use the bed at the next opportunity.

 More than a decade of proven performance.

-Review our 10-year limited warranty in a free stall barn and 5-year limited warranty in a tie stall barn.
+Review our 10-year limited warranty in a free stall barn and 1-year warranty in a tie stall barn.